-Our 2003 Consultant Stock Plan (the "Stock Plan"), adopted by the Company in August 2003, advances our interests by helping us obtain and retain the services of persons providing consulting services whose judgment, initiative, efforts and/or services we are substantially dependent.
+Our 2003 Consultant Stock Plan (the "Stock Plan"), adopted by us in August 2003, advances our interests by helping us obtain and retain the services of persons providing consulting services upon whose judgment, initiative, efforts and/or services we are substantially dependent, by offering to or providing those persons with incentives or inducements affording such persons an opportunity to become owners of our capital stock.
 Consultants or advisors are eligible to receive grants under the plan program only if they are natural persons providing bona fide consulting services to us, with the exception of any services they may render in connection with the offer and sale of our securities in a capital-raising transaction, or which may directly or indirectly promote or maintain a market for our securities.

-We reserved a total of 1,000,000 common shares for issuance under the Stock Plan in March 2004.
-In August 2005, we amended our 2003 Consultant Stock Plan to increase the number of shares of common stock issuable pursuant to the Stock Plan to 3,000,000 shares of common stock.
+We initially reserved a total of 1,000,000 common shares for issuance under the Stock Plan and increased this to 3,000,000on August 29, 2005 and 5,000,000 on August 9, 2007.
 The Stock Plan provides for the grants of common stock.
 No awards may be issued after the ten year anniversary of the date we adopted the Stock Plan, the termination date for the plan.

 On March 29, 2004, we filed with the SEC a registration statement on Form S-8 for the purpose of registering 1,000,000 common shares issuable under the Stock Plan under the Securities Act of 1933.

-On August 29, 2005 we filed with the SEC an amendment to the registration statement on Form S-8 for the purpose of registering an additional 2,000,000 shares of common stock issuable under the amended Stock Plan.
-As of April 6, 2007, we have issued 2,960,081 shares under the Stock Plan.
+On August 29, 2005, we filed with the SEC a registration statement on Form S-8 for the purpose of registering 2,000,000 common shares issuable under the Stock Plan under the Securities Act of 1933.